Criminal Legal Aid (Scotland) (Fees) Regulations 1989

 4. In a hearing as specified in paragraph 1(c) or (d) or 2(b) of Chapter 1 or 2 of Part 2 of the Table of Fees which is set down for half a day or longer or where the appellant has been sentenced to a period of imprisonment of 10 years or more, to life imprisonment or where an order for lifelong restriction has been made, the fee payable shall be that in the range specified in paragraph 3(d) of Chapter 1 or 2 of Part 2 respectively.

 4A.
-Where a hearing on a bill of advocation is set down for half a day or longer,counsel is to be paid (in addition to the fees payable under paragraph 2 of the applicable Chapter of Part 2 of the Table of Fees) a fee for relative written work in the range specified in paragraph 3(b) of the applicable Chapter of Part 2 of the Table of Fees.
+Where in respect of a bill of advocation in which a hearing is set down for half a day or longer the court orders counsel to make written submissions, counsel is to be paid for drafting those submissions a fee in the range specified in paragraph 3(b) of the applicable Chapter of Part 2 of the Table of Fees.

 5. Subject to paragraphs 9 to 11B below, the fees including those within a range of fees, as prescribed in Part 2 of the Table of Fees, shall include all preparation.